Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 Should You Paint Your Oak Trim?

-I have painted oak trim white many times for clients and my own home, which had the original dark trim throughout.
+I have painted oak trim white many times in the homes of clients and my house, which had the original dark trim throughout.
 Painting everything white will make your living space a lot brighter.
 When done right, painted oak looks really nice, and the grainy profile of the wood can be smoothed out with additional prep work.